 As with everything, moderation is key.
 Too much fennel could actually lead to a decrease in supply.
 Which leads us to our next herb…

 Ah, good old Fenugreek.
-This maple-syrup smelling herb has been highly debated.
+This maple-syrup smelling herb is topic for debate.
 Many claim their increase in milk supply was because of fenugreek.
 However, many refuse the notion that it increases supply, claiming that it actually decreased their production of milk.

 Very Well Family cited a study that reported fenugreek capsules increasing milk production by 20 percent.
 However, the placebo group also reported similar increases.